BBC Four: Organisation

 On 20 January 2016, Kim Shillinglaw announced that she had decided to leave the BBC as the Controller of BBC Two and BBC Four.
 As a result of the reorganisation, the post of BBC Two and Four control had closed after her departure later that year.

 BBC Four HD

 On 16 July 2013, the BBC announced that a high-definition (HD) simulcast of BBC Four would be launched by early 2014.
-The channel launched on 10 December 2013 at 18:58 GMT, and rolled out nationwide up to June 2014 (as did BBC News HD, CBBC HD & CBeebies HD).
-The channel broadcasts on the BBC's new HD multiplex on Freeview and shares its stream with CBeebies HD as they both air at different times.
-Prior to launch, the majority of BBC Four's HD output was broadcast on the BBC HD channel before its closure on 26 March 2013.
-In 2017 BBC Four HD along with CBBC HD and CBeebies HD launched in Ireland.
+The channel launched on 10 December 2013 at 18:58 GMT, and rolled out nationwide up to June 2014 (as did BBC News HD, CBBC HD and CBeebies HD).
+The channel shares its stream with CBeebies HD, as they both air at different times.
+In June 2022, BBC Four HD moved from the COM7 multiplex on Freeview to Multiplex B due to the closure of COM7 for spectrum reallocation; this move allows the service to reach nearly the entirety of the UK.

+Prior to launch, the majority of BBC Four's HD output was broadcast on the BBC HD channel, before its closure on 26 March 2013.
+In 2017, BBC Four HD, along with CBBC HD and CBeebies HD, launched in Ireland.